Stage

 Prise de poste souhaitée

-- Software optimization techniques and power consumption.
+- Neural Network Pruning for TPU.
 Various software optimization methods [1, 4], such as pruning, quantization, or weight sharing, can reduce deep neural networks’ computational requirements and memory footprint.
 By applying these optimization techniques and measuring power consumption during execution on multi-TPUs, a trade-off between power savings and performance degradation in terms of time and accuracy can be established.
 This part of the project will be undertaken in collaboration with Laboratoire d’InfoRmatique en Image et Systèmes d’information (LIRIS-CNRS) in Lyon.

 Research group.
 The project is a collaboration among the Laboratory for Analysis and Architecture of Systems (LAAS-CNRS), the Laboratory for Computer Science in Images and Information Systems (LIRIS-CNRS), and the Technical University of Munich (TUM).
 The host laboratory is the LAAS-CNRS in Toulouse, France.
 The internship will be co-supervised by Dr. Tomasz Kloda (LAAS-CNRS), Dr. Stefan Duffner (LIRIS-CNRS), and Binqi Sun (TUM).